Get,

 Introduction:

 In yoga, mudras refer to hand, eye or body positions that facilitate energy flow in the body.
-In Hatha Yoga Pradipika, an ancient Indian text, mudras are hand gestures described as seal or lock (bandha) that are commonly practised during pranayama and meditation to direct energy flow in the body.
+In Hatha Yoga Pradipika, an ancient Indian text, mudras are hand gestures described as seal or lock (bandha) that are commonly practiced during pranayama and meditation to direct energy flow in the body.
 The living body is made up of five building blocks or elements like wind, fire, water, space and earth.
 Likewise, the five fingers represent these five elements.
-While practising these hand gestures with light pressure on the hand, certain areas of the body are activated and stimulated, which exerts beneficial effects on the body.
+While practicing these hand gestures with light pressure on the hand, certain areas of the body are activated and stimulated, which exerts beneficial effects on the body.
 In this article, we will explore the health benefits of yoni mudra.1

 What is Yoni Mudra?